MinxZ/dleader_agent/docs/mcp_integration.md

 ### How It Works

-1. **Tool Discovery**: Biomni automatically discovers available tools from each MCP server
+1. **Tool Discovery**: dleader_agent automatically discovers available tools from each MCP server
-2. **Async-to-Sync Wrapping**: MCP tools are wrapped to work with Biomni's synchronous execution model
+2. **Async-to-Sync Wrapping**: MCP tools are wrapped to work with dleader_agent's synchronous execution model
-3. **Integration**: Tools are registered in Biomni's tool registry and made available for retrieval
+3. **Integration**: Tools are registered in dleader_agent's tool registry and made available for retrieval
 4. **Module Organization**: Each MCP server gets its own module namespace (e.g., `mcp_servers.github`)

 ### Tool Registration Process

-When you call `add_mcp()`, Biomni:
+When you call `add_mcp()`, dleader_agent:

 1. Loads the configuration file
 2. For each enabled server: